WilliamsiNFINITE/Rapport_de_cours_en_md/verification/projet_readme.md

 Même chose que la [#SCS-7](#SCS-7) mais pour les dizaines de km/h

 ### SCS 9
 >If the driver pushes the cruise control lever to 3 with activated cruise control within the first resistance level (5◦, not beyond the pressure point) and holds it there for 2 seconds, the desired speed of the cruise control is reduced every second by 1 km/h until the lever is in neutral position again.
 Example: Current desired speed is 57 km/h −→ new desired speed is 56 km/h (due to Req.
-SCS-6) after holding 2 seconds,desired speed is set to 55 km/h, after another second, desired speed is set to 54 km/h, after holding another second, desired speed is set to 53 km/h, etc.
+SCS-6) after holding 2 seconds, desired speed is set to 55 km/h, after another second, desired speed is set to 54 km/h, after holding another second, desired speed is set to 53 km/h, etc.

 Même chose que la [#SCS-](#SCS-7) mais pour décrémenter de 1 km/h.